sgh21/sgh21.github.io/_pages/about.md

   - /about.html
 ---

-My name is Guanghui Shen , a fourth year undergraduate student at Tsinghua University.
+My name is Guanghui Shen, a fourth-year undergraduate student at Tsinghua University.
+I major in Mechanical Engineering and minor in Software Engineering.
+I enjoy programming and have basic knowledge of C/C++ and Python.

 A data-driven personal website
 ======